sara-sabr/ITStrategy/_pages/en/capabilities.md

 ### Section 8.
 DATA APPLICATION MONITORING

+*Description: Improve monitoring across infrastructure platforms, middlewear, and the application tier, so you can provide fast feedback to developers.
+Learn how to build tooling to help you to understand and debug your production system.*

 How do you watch and understand your systems at work?
 Please rate how strongly you agree or disagree with the following statements.
 On my team: